slothsoft/example-javascript-website/README.md

 So that's what I'm trying to get into this environment.

 Oh, and localization, even though that's a plain Java feature and not Maven.
-But it's needed in every application.
+But it's needed for every application.

 So let's go!